colour-science/colour/docs/tutorial.rst

 ========

-`Colour <https://github.com/colour-science/Colour/>`__ spreads over various domains of Colour Science from colour models to optical phenomena, this tutorial will not give you a complete overview of the API but will still be a good introduction.
+`Colour <https://github.com/colour-science/Colour/>`__ spreads over various domains of Colour Science, from colour models to optical phenomena, this tutorial does not give a complete overview of the API but is a good introduction to the main concepts.

 .. note::

-    A directory full of examples is available at this path in your `Colour <https://github.com/colour-science/Colour/>`__ installation:
+    A directory with examples is available at this path in `Colour <https://github.com/colour-science/Colour/>`__ installation:
     *colour/examples*.
-You can also explore it directly on Github: https://github.com/colour-science/colour/tree/master/colour/examples
+It can be explored directly on Github: https://github.com/colour-science/colour/tree/master/colour/examples